From Professional Athletes to Weekend Warriors, Healing Begins Here.

-As the Team Medical Director for the Cincinnati Reds, Dayton Dragons and dozens of local college and high school athletics programs, I treat a wide range of patients, from young athletes to older adults.
-My specialties are sports medicine and orthopaedic surgery.
-Explore this page to learn more about my practice, or click below to schedule an appointment with me.
+For over 25 years, I have served as the Team Medical Director for the Cincinnati Reds, their minor league affiliates, including the Dayton Dragons, and dozens of local college and high school athletic programs.
+I deliver the same pro-quality care to all my patients, from young athletes to older adults.
+My specialties include sports medicine and orthopedic surgery.
+Click below to schedule an appointment with me or one of my affiliated providers, Dr. Matic and Dr. Goddard.

 His passion for sports medicine is obvious, since he has been the Medical Director for the Cincinnati Reds, Dayton Dragons and their other minor league affiliates since 1996.
 In addition, Dr. Kremchek also provides second opinions for the NFL, and is Team Physician for Wilmington College, Morehead State, and Wittenberg University, as well as Medical Director for Moeller, Indian Hill, Kings, Wyoming, Mt.
-Notre Dame, Mason, and Lakota West high schools.
+Notre Dame, Mason, Clinton-Massie, Wilmington High School & Wilmington College and Lakota West high schools.

 Dr. Kremchek treats professional athletes from a variety of sports and all levels of competition.
 He has performed Tommy John Surgery (ulnar collateral ligament reconstruction) on dozens of MLB pitchers, as well as many minor league and college ballplayers.
 Because of the drastic increase in the number of cases requiring Tommy John surgery, Dr. Kremchek has become one of the most outspoken voices in Southwestern Ohio regarding pitch counts in youth baseball.